-During the first quarter of 2021, we continued to undertake certain initiatives to improve and remediate material weaknesses related to our internal control over financial reporting that were identified for the year ended December 31, 2020.
-Specifically, we continued to implement more effective financial reporting process and internal control procedures that included monthly and quarterly closing check-lists, updating of accounting policies and procedures, and monthly review of the financial reports by the Company's Finance Department.
+During the second quarter of 2021, we continued to undertake certain initiatives to improve and remediate material weaknesses related to our internal control over financial reporting that were identified for the year ended December 31, 2020.
+Specifically, we continued to implement more effective financial reporting process and internal control procedures that included monthly and quarterly closing check-lists, updating of accounting policies and procedures, implementation of more robust accounting technologies, and monthly review of the financial reports by the Company's Finance Department.
 We also continued improving GAAP training of internal staff and to utilize third-party consultants, when necessary, to assist in the review and preparation of complex accounting transaction and financial statement reports.
-There have been no other changes in our internal control over financial reporting during the first quarter of 2021 that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
+There have been no other changes in our internal control over financial reporting during the second quarter of 2021 that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.